mkeedlinger/wallpapers/README.md

-# wallpapers
+# Papes

-A repo of the best repos we could find
+A repo of the best wallpapers we could find

 ## Credits